This is a documentation for Board Game Arena: play board games online !

 • We check that clicked square has the possibleMove class, otherwise we know for sure that we can't play there.

-Now, we have to manage this playDisc action on the server side.
-At first, we introduce a playDisc entry point in our reversi.action.php:
+Now, we have to manage this actPlayDisc action on the server side.
+Add a corresponding actPlayDisc method in our game logic (Game.php):

 {